Ontario's strict rules for reopening dental clinics differ from other provinces

 For the moment, dentists in Ontario are only performing essential services.

 But the expectations for dentists hoping to reopen their clinics vary from province to province.
 For instance, Ontario’s rules are considered more strict than those in British Columbia, Alberta and Manitoba, which are still quite thorough.

 In B.C., dental clinics are expected to practise physical distancing, perform regular hand-washing and provide patients with PPE, among a long list of other guidelines.

-In Alberta, patients who visit the dentist are not permitted to shake their dentist’s hand or have any physical contact with them.
+In Alberta, Calgary dentists are not permitted to shake their patient's hand or have any physical contact with them.
 After the patient leaves the office, the clinic is required to disinfect every surface they touched, including clothes hangers, door knobs and pens.